steveklabnik/jujutsu-tutorial/src/hello-world/viewing-contents.md

 power.

 Next, we see the change id.
 On the far right, we see the commit ID.
-This is because when viewing things this way, we almost certianly don't care about the commit ID: we care about the sequence of stable change identifiers.
+This is because when viewing things this way, we almost certainly don't care about the commit ID: we care about the sequence of stable change identifiers.
 Between the two is the author and the time, and on the line below, we have our description.